 - Synthetic ice saves skaters both time and money.

-It's the reason why high-performance athletes rely on synthetic ice tiles to train all year.
+It's the reason why high-performance athletes rely on synthetic ice tiles to provide the ultimate home ice advantage.

-So if you're looking for a new home project, choosing skating as a new hobby, or need a way to keep up your kids' training regimen during the pandemic, synthetic ice panels are an excellent choice.
+So if you're looking for a new home project, choosing skating as a new hobby, or just need a way to keep up your kids' training regimen during the off-season, synthetic ice tiles are an excellent choice.

 So grab your ice skates and some synthetic ice tiles to get the edge on your competition with this must-have product.